gar-dawn/DetektRules/README.md

 Functions whose bodies are single line should be converted to expression bodies where possible, unless that function returns `Unit`.
 One exception is passthrough methods, where the caller function is delegating to another class' method.

 Whilst expression bodies allow the omission of the return type, strongly consider keeping it for the sake of readability unless the function quite obviously returns a primitive type such as a `Boolean` or `String`.
-Whilst it's trivial to work out the return type using an IDE, omitting these types make code review painful and more error prone.
+Whilst it's trivial to work out the return type using an IDE, omitting these types makes code review painful and more error prone.

 ### Functions vs Properties